learnbyexample/py_regular_expressions/README.md

 For a preview of the book, see [sample chapters](./sample_chapters/py_regex_sample.pdf)

 The book can also be [viewed as a single markdown file in this repo](./py_regex.md).
-See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/customizing-pandoc/) if you are interested in the ebook creation process.
+See my blogpost on [generating pdfs from markdown using pandoc](https://learnbyexample.github.io/customizing-pandoc/) if you are interested in the ebook creation process.

-For web version of the book, visit https://learnbyexample.github.io/py_regular_expressions/
+For the web version of the book, visit https://learnbyexample.github.io/py_regular_expressions/

 <br>